task-proxemics/XLeRobot/BOM.md

 This page provides a complete list of parts needed to build the XLeRobot mobile manipulator.

 > [!NOTE]
-> Prices and items may vary depending on geographic location and time of purchase.
-If you find links for other countries or cheaper suppliers, please create an issue or PR so that we add them to the list!

-These parts are the same for both 5V and 12V versions:
+> Part of this list is copied and reogranized based on the bill of materials of [LeRobot](https://github.com/TheRobotStudio/SO-ARM100/blob/main/README.md) and [Lekiwi](https://github.com/SIGRobotics-UIUC/LeKiwi/blob/main/BOM.md).
+Please also refer to these original sources for any updates to their respective parts lists.

 ### Mobile Base Structure:
 | Part | Amount | Unit Cost (US) | Buy (US) | Unit Cost (EU) | Buy (EU) | Unit Cost (CN) | Buy (CN) |
 | - | - | - | - | - | - | - | - |